Harvard Historical Studies

 The Arnauld family rose to prominence at the end of the sixteenth century by attaching themselves to King Louis XIV with absolute loyalty and obedience.
 The religious conversion of Angélique Arnauld, however, early in the seventeenth century, dramatically changed this family’s fortunes.
 Alexander Sedgwick’s engaging history chronicles the Arnauld family’s reaction to momentous political and religious developments and offers a unique perspective on a tumultuous period in French history.

 Few studies have explored the cultural process whereby religious symbolism created social cohesion and political allegiance.
 This book examines religious conflict in the parish communities of early modern England using an interdisciplinary approach that includes the perspectives of class, gender, and demography.

-Daniel Roche, the foremost historian of eighteenth-century France, brings the Old Regime to life by showing how its institutions operated and how they were understood by the people who worked within them.
-Roche depicts the eighteenth-century French “culture of appearances”—the food and clothing, living quarters, and reading material of the peasant, the merchant, the noble, the King, from Paris to the provinces.
+The foremost historian of 18th-century France explores how the Old Regime’s institutions operated and how they were understood by the people who worked within them.
+Roche depicts the “culture of appearances”—the food and clothing, living quarters, and reading material of the peasant, the merchant, the noble, the King, from Paris to the provinces.

 The American Civil War and the Paris Commune of 1871, Philip Katz argues, were part of the broader sweep of transatlantic development in the mid-nineteenth century—an age of democratic civil wars.
 Katz shows how American political culture in the period that followed the Paris Commune was shaped by that event.
 The telegraph, the new Atlantic cable, and the news-gathering experience gained in the Civil War transformed the Paris Commune into an American national event.

 Gruening is perhaps best known for his vehement fight against U.S. military involvement in Vietnam.
 However, as Johnson shows here, it’s Gruening’s sixty-year public career in its entirety that provides an opportunity for historians to explore continuity and change in dissenting thought in twentieth-century America.